MaxGabriel/maxgabriel.github.com/_posts/2013-03-25-Categories.md

         [self.tableView insertSections:[NSIndexSet indexSetWithIndexesInRange:range]
                       withRowAnimation:rowAnimation];
     }

+Categories are just the classic pattern of subroutines improving code: naming, comprehension, testability -- everything improves.
+Categories are perfectly suited to this task in an object-oriented language.

 ###Using categories to enable KVC

-I'm moving more of my logic into categories.
 I was recently refactoring this code, which took `NSString`s, made them into `NSURL`s, and passed them to a view for display:

     NSMutableArray *iconUrls = [[NSMutableArray alloc] initWithCapacity:4];